-Blest be the wisdom and the pow'r,

-The justice and the grace,

-That join'd in council to restore,

-And save our ruin'd race.
+BLEST be the Wisdom and the Power, The Justice and the Grace, That join'd in counsel to restore And save our ruin'd race !

-Our father ate forbidden fruit,

-And from his glory fell;

-And we his children thus were brought

-To death and near to hell.
+Our father ate forbidden fruit, And from his glory fell : And we, his children, thus were brought To death and near to hell.

-Blest be the Lord that sent his Son To take our flesh and blood!
+Blest be the Lord that sent his Son To take our flesh and blood !
 He for our lives gave up his own, To make our peace with God.

-He honour'd all his father's laws, Which we have disobey'd; He bore our sins upon the cross, And our full ransom paid.

-Behold him rising from the grave;

-Behold him rais'd on high;

-He pleads his merit, there to save

-Transgressors doom'd to die.
+He honour'd all his Father's laws

+Which we have disobey'd; He bore our sins upon the cross, And our full ransom paid.
+Behold him rising from the grave;Behold him rais'd on high:He pleads his merits there, to save Transgressors doom'd to die.
-There on a glorious throne he reigns,

-And by his pow'r divine,

-Redeems us from the slavish chains

-Of Satan and of sin.
+There, on a glorious throne he reigns, And, by his power divine, Redeems us from the slavish chains Of Satan and of Sin.

-Thence shall the Lord to judgment come,

-And with a sov'reign voice

-Shall call, and break up ev'ry tomb,

-While waking saints rejoice.
+Thence shall the Lord to judgment come, And, with a sov'reign voice, Shall call and break up ev'ry tomb, While waking saints rejoice.

-O may I then with joy appear

-Before the Judge's face,
+O may I then with joy appear Before the Judge's face;

-And with the bless'd assembly there

-Sing his redeeming grace.
+And with the bless'd assembly there, Sing his redeeming grace !